 Search engine optimization (SEO) determines how high a website ranks in common search engines like Google.
-Whatever type of business you run, whether it’s a communications consultancy or a cake shop, a favorable SEO ranking is a smart way to boost visibility online, attract new clients, grow your business — and boost profits.
+Whatever type of business you run, whether it’s a communications consultancy or a cake shop, an effective SEO strategy is a smart way to boost visibility online, attract new clients, grow your business — and boost profits.

 In an age when people rely on the internet to find everything from local dry cleaners to hotels in foreign countries, being found on the internet is critical.
 Companies recognize this and are allocating their marketing budgets accordingly.
 Our own SEMrush The State of Content Marketing 2019 Global Report revealed that search engine optimization was widely regarded as the most efficient content marketing tactic in 2019.

 Just how can you reach those coveted top slots in Google?
-This guide highlights the essential Google SEO ranking factors and explains how to create a website that will succeed.
+This guide highlights the essential strategies and explains how to create a website to improve your site's performance.

 - 1. High-Quality Content